colesmith54/Sorting-Visualizer/README.md

 This is a lightweight, dynamic web application designed to help users understand the functioning of various sorting algorithms.
 By providing a real-time visualization of the sorting process, the application makes it easier to comprehend how different algorithms work and compare their efficiencies.

 ## Features
-- **Visualization of Sorting Algorithms**: The application supports Bubble, Selection, Insertion, Cocktail, MinMax, Heap, Merge, and Quick sort.
+- **Visualization of Sorting Algorithms**: The application supports Bubble, Selection, Insertion, Cocktail, MinMax, Heap, Merge, Quick, Bogo, and Timsort.
 The sorting process is visualized in real-time, accompanied with matching audio, allowing users to observe how each algorithm operates.

 - **Array Options**: Users can select the type of array to be sorted.
 Options include random arrays with or without duplicates, almost sorted arrays, reverse arrays, and the ability to input a custom array.